MitryDim/fleetman/README.md

   {{- end }}
 ```

--   **selector:** The selector is set based on the service labels.
+-   **selector :** The selector is set based on the service labels.
 If no label is set, it defaults to `app: {{ $key }}`

 ```YAML
 ...
   type: {{ $value.type | default $.Values.global.service.type }}
 {{- end }}
 ```
--   **type:** The service type is defined using the values ​​specified in Values.yaml.
+-   **type :** The service type is defined using the values ​​specified in Values.yaml.
 If not defined, it uses the global service type defined in Values.yaml.

 ```YAML
 ...